CS5500-S-2023/team-koala/README.md

 # Development
+This is a Gradle project written in Java 17.
+The project utilized Dagger framework for dependency injection, Discord JDA for Discord interaction and MongoDB for data storage. <br>
+The skeleton of this project is set up by @abl at this [repo](https://github.com/abl/bot) 👏
 ## Deploying this Project to a Bot Application on Discord
 - Please refer to this [link](https://www.xda-developers.com/how-to-create-discord-bot/) to create a bot application and generate bot tokens.
 - In the terminal, at the root path of the cloned project in your local environment / online codespace, do export BOT_TOKEN=[your generated bot token].